macCesar/purgeTSS/README.md

 # purgeTSS

-Creates a clean `app.tss` file by combining your own `base.tss` file and only the use classes from [tailwind.tss](https://github.com/macCesar/tailwind-tss-color-generator/blob/master/app.tss) and [fontawesome.tss](https://github.com/macCesar/tailwind-tss-color-generator/blob/master/fontawesome.tss).
+Creates a clean `app.tss` file by combining your `base.tss` file and only the classes use from [tailwind.tss](https://github.com/macCesar/tailwind-tss-color-generator/blob/master/app.tss) and [fontawesome.tss](https://github.com/macCesar/tailwind-tss-color-generator/blob/master/fontawesome.tss).

-purgeTSS will scan your xml files and will copy only the used classes into `app.tss`.
+purgeTSS will scan your xml files to copy into `app.tss` only the used classes.

 ## Installation